Practice - Current Practices in need of Critical Appreciation

 Emissions in electricity and heat generation, are generally made by machines that use fossil fuels as the energy source.
 Power plants cannot simply be turned off and on again; there are costs to overproducing to meet peak demand.
 There is no widespread adoption of carbon-capture technologies.
 Power plant operating efficiency is ~33%, much less if you account for all the losses; ~2% for a light bulb.
 Transportation does a little better, the overall automobile efficiency from crude oil to transmission, is ~10%.

-We are over-fishing the oceans and eliminating bycatch in such quantity that the global fishing industry is expected to collapse by ~2050.
+We are over-fishing the oceans and eliminating by-catch in such quantity that the global fishing industry is expected to collapse by ~2050.
 Around ~90% of the large fish are gone due to industrial fishing practices.
-Algae and phytoplankton produce ~50% of the atmospheric oxygen; without fishstock to provide important nutrients, this ability may too be compromised.
+Algae and phytoplankton produce ~50% of the atmospheric oxygen; without fish to provide important nutrients, this ability may too be compromised.
 Humans have evolved to breath an atmosphere of ~21% oxygen +/-2%.

 We were believed to be in the interglacial Holocene Era, heading for a new ice age.
-Now, in the Athropocene Era, we are responsible for the melting of all land ice, thought to be inevitable, and expected to increase sea-level by ~200ft; and ~6ft (estimates vary widely) by the end of the century.
+Now, in the Athropocene Era, we are responsible for the melting of all land ice, thought to be inevitable, and expected to increase sea-level by ~200ft; and ~6ft (estimates vary wildly) by the end of the century.
 This is significant because many of our population centers are located on river estuaries, with ~10ft elevation.